cedvdb/phone_form_field/README.md

 ### Validators details

 * Each validator has an optional `errorText` property to override built-in translated text
-* Validating phone number can use a lightweight version of the parser with `useLightParser` argument (uses only length to validate)
 * Most of them have an optional `allowEmpty` (default is true) preventing to flag an empty field as invalid.
 Consider using a composed validator with a first `PhoneValidator.required` when a different text is needed for empty field.
 * Built-in validators are related to `PhoneFormField`.
 For `BasePhoneFormField`, you have to defined your own validators.